kegouro/BeamLabStudio/README.md

 ```

 **Cross-compiling Windows binaries from Fedora (for maintainers)**
-See the full instructions in the original README — it involves MinGW-w64, NSIS, and careful DLL pruning.
+See the full instructions in the repository — it involves MinGW-w64, NSIS, and careful DLL pruning.

 ---